richardgaywood/paydata.org/content/sprawlrunners/characters/advancement.md

 For my campaign, to smooth over this, I'm going to make a small change, and re-introduce karma from Shadowrun.
 Karma will be simply spent on advances at a straight 10:1 ratio (ie. one advance costs 10 karma.)
 This means I can have a slightly more granular mechanic to reward you than just SWADE advances, but it doesn't change any game balance.

+## Spending advances

+Each advance can be used in one of a few ways:

+* Gain a new Edge.
+    * Note that mages have access to a Power Edge called New Powers that gives you… new powers.
+You get to pick two new powers each time you take this, and you can take it as many times as you like.
+This is how you learn new spells.
+* Increase a skill that is equal to or greater than its linked attribute one die type.
+* Increase two skills that are lower than their linked attributes by one die type each (including new skills the character didn’t have before at d4).
+* Increase one attribute by a die type.
+This option may only be taken once per Rank.
+* Legendary characters may raise an attribute every other Advance, up to the racial maximum.
+* Permanently remove a Minor Hindrance, or reduce a Major Hindrance to a Minor (if possible).
+With the GM’s permission, and if it makes sense, two Advances may be saved up and spent to remove a Major Hindrance.

 ## Mission rewards

 There are two rewards characters will earn from a mission: karma and nuyen.